Deewaar

 Deewaar was released worldwide on 24 January 1975 to critical acclaim and praise for its story, script, music cast performances (especially Bachchan, Kapoor and Roy).
 The film was commercially successful and is considered a ground-breaking cinematic masterpiece, with India Times ranking Deewaar amongst the Top 25 Must See Bollywood Films.
 It is also one of three Hindi-language films to be included on the list of 1001 Movies You Must See Before You Die.

 It is now considered a cult classic film and had a significant impact not only on Indian cinema but also on Indian society; its anti-establishment themes and Bachchan's anti-hero vigilante character resonated with audiences.
-Bachchan's character is often regarded as one of the most memorable onscreen character in Indian cinema, the movie cemented his image as the 'Angry young man' of Hindi cinema.
+Bachchan's character is often regarded as one of the most memorable onscreen character in Indian cinema, the movie cemented his image as the "Angry young man" of Hindi cinema.
 Forbes India included Bachchan's performance in the film on its list of "25 Greatest Acting Performances of Indian Cinema".
 The film also cemented the success of Salim–Javed, who went on to write more blockbuster films; their value skyrocketed and they were being paid as well as the leading actors of the time.

-The film was later remade in Telugu as Magaadu (1976), in Tamil as Thee (1981), in Malayalam as Nathi Muthal Nathi Vare (1983), in Persian as Koose-ye Jonoob (1978), in Cantonese as The Brothers (1979) and in Turkish as Acıların Çocuğu (1985).
+The film was later remade in Telugu as Magaadu (1976), in Tamil as Thee (1981), in Malayalam as Nathi Muthal Nathi Vare (1983), and in Cantonese as The Brothers (1979).

 Deewaars influence also extends to world cinema, influencing films from Hong Kong and British cinema.

 Plot

-Anand Verma resides in a modest home with his wife Sumitra and their two young sons Vijay Verma and Ravi Verma.
+Anand Verma resides in a modest home with his wife Sumitra and their two young sons Vijay Verma (Amitabh Bachchan) and Ravi Verma (Shashi Kapoor).
 He is a principled and well-respected trade union leader, who leads struggling labourers on a strike as they are depending on him to better their lives with concessions from their owner Badri Prasad.
 However, Prasad retaliates by kidnapping Anand's family and forcing him to sign a contract giving away the labourers' rights, in order to save his family's lives.
 When the striking labourers learn about Anand's actions, they all curse him and thrash him nearly to death, unaware that Anand was blackmailed to do so.
 The labourers even persecute Anand's family, and some of them drunkenly capture Vijay and tattoo his left arm with the Hindi words "मेरा बाप चोर है” (English: ("My father is a thief").
 Unable to bear the humiliation, Anand escapes from the town and decides to spend his remaining life aimlessly traveling in trains, abandoning his family for whom he had abandoned his principles and ideals.
 In desperation, Sumitra brings Vijay and Ravi to Mumbai and resorts to low-wage manual labour to raise her sons alone.
-Their home is on the footpath under a huge bridge that is home to millions of homeless urban poor.
+Their home is on the footpath under a huge bridge that is home to millions of homeless poor people of the city.